enes-plt/Personal-Website/README.md

 Welcome to my Personal Website

-Utilized HTML, CSS, Javascript, Bootstrap, Iconify and more.
+Utilized HTML, CSS, Javascript and more.

 Feel free to visit [enespolat.ca](https://enespolat.ca/) ✔